Automation and Taxation: Discussion

-We observe a different relationship between ICT diffusion and taxation.
-Again, the effects differ across different phases of diffusion.
-Prior to 2007, ICT diffusion was associated with a shift from capital to labor taxation and a weak increase in taxes on goods.
-In this period, ICT diffusion was accompanied with an increasing labor demand and wage bill in automating industries.
-At the country level, the overall effect on labor income was positive and reflected both wage increases along with declines in employment.
-We observe decreasing country level capital income, though not significant.
+Again, the economic effects differ across periods.
+Prior to 2007, ICT diffusion shows a positive association with labor demand and labor income in automating industries.
+At the country level, ICTs exhibit a positive overall effect on labor income, reflected in wage increases along with declines in employment.
+Our analysis shows that rising labor income is a key determinant of tax revenues.
+Hence, we expect a technology that raises labor income also induces increases in tax revenues.
+Against our intuition, the impact of ICT on taxation is negative and disappears during the second period.
+We observe no effect on country-level capital income.
 We also find evidence for a weak increase in aggregate demand.
-These effects taken together offer an explanation for the shift from capital taxes towards an increasing relative importance of taxes on labor and goods.
+These effects taken together offer an explanation for the shift from capital taxes towards an increasing relative importance of taxes on goods.
+Post-2008, we do not observe any significant relationship between ICT and labor income, but a weak positive effect on capital income.
+During that period, the impact on taxation becomes insignificant.

-After 2008, we observe a different pattern: capital taxes increased at the expense of taxes on goods while tax revenues from labor were unaffected.
-This is in line with our observations at the economic side: we do not observe any significant effect of ICT on labor income, but instead capital income to be rising.
+The effects of ICT on productivity are ambiguous with an increasing labor productivity, but decreasing TFP in the pre-2007 period.
+After 2008, the impact on TFP is significantly positive.
+Technology diffusion is an inherently dynamic process with adoption lags, learning, creative destruction, and sometimes it takes time until the economic benefits of technological advance unfold.
+The differential findings across periods highlight that it may be insufficient to focus on a short time period when studying the impact of ATs on the economy and fiscal revenues.

-The results of our study suggest that it is not possible to derive a universally valid answer to the three research questions: Technology diffusion is an inherently dynamic process with different phases of early take-off, wide-spread adoption and technological maturation.
-In our analysis, we have shown that the economic effects differ across different stages of the diffusion process.
-Moreover, these effects differ across different types of ATs.
-A technology can be labor replacing at an early stage of diffusion, but labor reinstating at a later phase.
-We observe similar differences across time for the impact of ATs on capital valuation, real income and consumption which are all key economic determinants of the level and structure of taxation.
+Note that the sample size for the post-2008 period is smaller, and thus could explain the lower significance of the post-2008 findings.
+In addition, the period after the financial crisis might exhibit distorting patterns of production and fiscal policies that potentially undermine the capacity to capture the impact of technological change.